petersulyok/diskinfo/README.md

 # disk_info
-A disk information Python package for Linux.
+A disk information Python library for Linux.

-This package provides API for:
+This library provides API for:
-1. collecting information about a specific disk (see class `Disk()`)
+1. collecting information about a specific disk
-2. discovering existing disks in your system (see class `DiskInfo()`)
+2. discovering existing disks in your system
 3. translation between device names and persistent names, for example:

        "/dev/sda" <-> "/dev/disk/by-id/ata-Samsung_SSD_850_PRO_1TB_S3D2NY0J819218R"